 Adrian Krygowski Biography

-East Nashville musician Adrian Krygowski has been touring east of the Mississippi strongly since 2009, playing his brand of intense 'Soul-Folk' to sold-out rock clubs, listening rooms, house concerts, coffee shops, festivals, and everywhere in between.
+East Nashville musician Adrian Krygowski has been touring east of the Mississippi strongly since 2009, playing his brand of intense "Aggressive Soul-Folk," to sold-out rock clubs, listening rooms, house concerts, coffee shops, and festivals.
 He's touching on 400 shows since then, and only shows signs of gaining more steam, and dedicated fanbase.

 Adrian and Meredith started performing together, as Meredith sat-in on a short midwestern tour in mid-2012.
 That winter, they worked to put a traditional tune "Jack of Diamonds" on Adrian's upcoming "Roam" LP, and were asked to perform at MKE Follies, a Milwaukee Performance company with Adrian's sister, Lindsey (Video from their 3-piece performance here.)
 The show sold out, and their new act built on from there, at Festivals Passim Campfire (Boston MA), THAW Festival (Chicago), Buses By the Beach (MI), Middle of the Mitten (MI), and venues The Ark, Chicago's Tonic Room and Beat Kitchen, Mac's Bar, Pyramid Scheme.
 Adrian+Meredith plan to incorporate more songs into Adrian's next record, blending the Michigan/touring and Nashville-regional sounds together further.